3.3.2 Domestic Abuse

 The Sheffield Community Safety Partnership is responsible for initiating and co-ordinating DHR's, but the review panel acts as an independent body.

 This development has implications for all agencies that are working with families where domestic abuse is disclosed.
-Guidance and protocols can be found on the Sheffield DACT website:
+Guidance, learning briefs and protocols can be found on the Sheffield DACT website:

 - Sheffield has conducted several reviews and key findings are that:

-- Separation needs to be acknowledged as a risk factor;
+- Separation needs to be acknowledged as a risk factor and not necessarily a reason to end support;

 - Individuals must be spoken to alone about domestic abuse including children;